[last updated 2021 July 12]

 Gān Níng appellation Xīngbà was a Bā prefecture Línjiāng man.
-(1) When young he had vitality and strength, enjoyed traveling as an adventurer, recruiting and gathering reckless youths, became their chief commander; the gathering with him followed, wielding bows and crossbows, carrying feather banners and girdling bells, the people hearing the bell sounds, then at once knew it was Níng.
-(2) People that with him encountered, even subordinates of the city’s chief clerk, if they received him with grandeur and generosity then he with them had good relations, and if not, then he would unleash those he commanded to steal their goods and money, in the chief clerk’s jurisdiction robbed and harmed, acting uncontrollably, reaching to over twenty years.
-When he stopped and did not attack and plunder, he inclined to reading the various masters, and so went to join Liú Biǎo, and therefore resided at Nányáng, did not meet with advancement or use, later transferred to Huáng Zǔ, and Zǔ also as to a ordinary person treated him.
+(1) When young he had vitality and strength, enjoyed traveling as an adventurer, recruiting and gathering reckless youths, became their chief commander; the gathering followed him, wielding bows and crossbows, carrying feather banners and girdling bells, the people hearing the bell sounds, then at once knew it was Níng.
+(2) People who encountered him, even subordinates of the city’s chief clerk, if they received him with grandeur and generosity then he had good relations with them, and if not, then he would unleash those he commanded to steal their goods and money, in the chief clerk’s jurisdiction robbed and harmed, acting uncontrollably, reaching to over twenty years.
+When he stopped and did not attack and plunder, he inclined to reading the various masters, and so went to join Liú Biǎo, and therefore resided at Nányáng, did not meet with advancement or use, later transferred to Huáng Zǔ, and Zǔ also treated him as an ordinary person.
 (3)

-- (2) Wúshū states: Níng recklessly adventured and killed people, living in hiding and fleeing in exile, and was heard throughout the prefecture.
-His going out and in, on march then he lined up chariots and cavalry, on water then he linked light boats, his attendant followers wore embroidery, as if lightening the roads, when stopping he always with silk brocade fastened boat, leaving he might cut it and abandon it, to show his extravagance.
+- (2) Wúshū states: Níng recklessly adventured and killed people, living in hiding and fleeing in exile [alternative interpretation: “hid and gave shelter to those fleeing in exile”], and was heard throughout the prefecture.
+When going out and in, on marching then he lined up chariots and cavalry, on water then he linked light boats, his attendant followers wore embroidery, as if lighting up the roads, when stopping he always with silk brocade fastened boat, leaving he might cut it and abandon it, to show his extravagance.

 - (3) Wúshū states: Níng commanded boys and retainers of eight hundred men to meet Liú Biǎo.
 Biǎo was a classicist, not practiced in military affairs.
 At the time various outstanding heroes each raised troops, Níng judged Biǎo’s situation, that in the end he would certainly be without achievement, feared in one morning it would all collapse, and he also would receive its calamity, and wished to go east to enter Wú.
 Huáng Zǔ was at Xiàkǒu, the army was not able to cross, and so he remained to join Zǔ.
 For three years, Zǔ was not courteous to him.
 [Sūn] Quán suppressed Zǔ, Zǔ’s army was defeated and fled, the pursuing troops were fast, Níng as he was skilled at shooting, commanded troops at the rear, and shot and killed Colonel Líng Cāo.
 Zǔ therefore was able to escape, the army withdrew back to camp, [but] he treated Níng as before.
 Zǔ’s Chief Controller Sū Fēi several times recommended Níng, Zǔ did not employ him, and had people go convert and entice his [Níng’s] retainers, and the retainers gradually left.
 Níng wished to leave, feared he would not be able to escape, and was alone and discouraged not knowing what to do.
 [Sū] Fēi knew his intentions, and so invited Níng, for him set liquor, and said: “I recommended you several times, [but] the master does not employ [you].
 Days and moons pass by, a man’s life is how long?
 You should distantly go, and perhaps meet one who understands you.”
 Níng after a long while then said: “Though I have that ambition, I do not know how.”
 [Sū] Fēi said: “I wish to recommend you as Zhū Chief, then you leaving, would be [easy] like facing block and rolling ball.”
 Níng said: “Very good!”
 Fēi informed Zǔ, who agreed to have Níng go to the county.
 He recruited the deserted retainers and added willing followers, obtaining several hundred people.